 On this page

-Drone pilots must follow specific rules for each type of operation, along with the basic safety rules that apply to all drones.
+Drone pilots must follow specific rules for each category of operation, along with the safety rules that apply to all drones.

 Drone size classification